-International Driving Permit/ Licence for Bali
+International Driving Permit and Licence for Bali

-To try and mitigate some of these potential issues make sure you follow the rules and especially have an International Driving Permit organised before you leave.
-We organised ours through the NRMA in Sydney.
-You simple post the form in and it is process in about 2 days and posted back to you.
+To try and mitigate some of these potential issues, make sure you follow the rules and especially have your International Driving Permit organised before you leave.
+You also have to ensure you have both licenses in case of an accident and you wish to claim on health insurance.

 When it comes to understanding the road rules – well that is another story!
 Let’s start by saying there are very few traffic lights!
 You drive on the left hand side of the road (like in Australia) with the driver sitting on the right side.
 Bali is known for its traffic jams so in some areas like Canggu you may wish to drive a scooter or get a Grab or GoJek.
 Even driving in the chaos there still is a rhythm and a tooting of your horn is not used as often as you would think you need becuause its more of courtesy to let drivers know what is going on (the horn is more of a polite gesture).
 Make sure to give yourself plenty of extra time when driving in Bali.
 Google maps will not always be accurate and to be on the safe side you could even add in an extra 30+ minutes of time to account for traffic.
 Also, try not to take things too personally.
 Motorbike cutting in and out of traffic is normal in Bali.
 There is a lot going on and negoitation is required – whether it be other bikes, cars, dogs, pedestrians, potholes, ceremonies and much more.
 Plus you have the wet weather to tackle and the road conditions that come with that.

 For those who wish to learn how to ride a scooter and understand the Bali road rules it is reccomended that you take some scooter lessons.
 Places like Bali Safe Rider in Sanur and Canggu Scooter Lessons can help with that.